 The match rate of cookie IDs between different AdTech and MarTech platforms typically varies between 40–60%, and as the number of platforms involved in the syncing increases, the match rates decrease.

 8. Walled gardens like Google and Facebook have the advantage of using deterministic data, e.g. login data tied to people-based IDs.

 Programmatic vendors still rely on cookies, resulting in many advertisers and publishers turning to the walled gardens due to the advantages they offer in terms of identity, tracking and targeting.

-Enter the need for a standardized ID solution.
+Enter the need for universal ID solutions.

-Current ID Solutions
+Current Universal ID Solutions

-Currently, there are a handful of ID solutions that help solve cookie-syncing and identity issues and compete with the walled gardens.
+Currently, there are a handful of universal ID solutions that help solve cookie-syncing and identity issues and compete with the walled gardens.